openai/build-hours/13-image-gen/imagegen-demo/README.md

-# Frontiers
+# Build Hours

 A Next.js application for generating and post-processing images using the OpenAI API.
-This was used as a Demo Booth for SF Frontiers 2025.
+This was used for OpenAI SF Frontiers event and repurpused for build hours

 <img width="736" alt="Screenshot 2025-05-15 at 7 58 48 AM" src="https://github.com/user-attachments/assets/7df70f06-fcf1-418a-9ac7-2b4f1125e0fd" />